 Wellbeing Workshop · Beliefs Analysis

-WELLBY reliability & funder adoption forecasts · March 16 2026 workshop · The Unjournal · Internal draft updated June 18 2026 — estimates visible, for internal review only
+WELLBY measurement value, conversion, and forecasting · March 16 2026 workshop · The Unjournal · Internal draft, last corrected August 3 2026 — estimates visible, for internal review only

 Sub-questions